JohansenS25/MySQL---Data-Cleaning-Layoffs-/README.md

 This project demonstrates best practices in data cleaning for analytics and reporting.
 Clean, structured data ensures more reliable visualizations and data-driven decisions.

-## 🚀 Next Steps

-- Upload the cleaned data into Power BI or Tableau for visual exploration.
-- Analyze trends by industry, location, or time.

 ---